 For example, let’s take a look at Seattle last year.
 Here is the Aggregate Event Impact Graph for Seattle, USA, for April to June 2019:

 This shows the total impact of all events happening in Seattle per day for this period.
 The impact figure is based on predicted attendance data, which is derived using many factors including venue capacity, historical attendance, the performers at an event and many other factors.
-It is not possible to rely on simply on an sole listing of an event to identify the attendance.
+It is not possible to rely simply on a listing of an event to identify the attendance.
 Using proxies such as the amount of tickets available or the venue capacity to get accurate predicted attendance numbers will be misleading.

 The graph allows you to quickly identify peak days where many events are happening, as well as those days with lower demand.
 For example, on May 28, 2019 there were a number of events in Seattle such as: